jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 **Procedure**

 ### 86 Filing of applications
-(1) Proceedings before the Tribunal are commenced by filing an application in the approved form, with any prescribed fee, at the appropriate office of the Tribunal.
+(1) Proceedings before the Tribunal are commenced by filing an application in the approved form, with any prescribed fee, at any office of the Tribunal.
 (2) Before the chief executive approves a proposed form for the purposes of subsection (1), the chief executive must consult with the Principal Tenancy Adjudicator about the proposed form.
-(3) The chief executive must determine the appropriate office of the Tribunal for the purposes of subsection (1) by specifying geographical areas for which each office is responsible.
+(3) The chief executive must determine the offices of the Tribunal for the purposes of subsection (1).
 (4) The chief executive may from time to time vary or replace a determination described in subsection (3).
 (5) The chief executive must publish every determination under subsection (3) and every variation or replacement under subsection (4) in the Gazette and on the Internet.

 ### 87 Duties of chief executive on receipt of application
-(1) When an application is filed in accordance with section 86, the chief executive may refer it to a Tenancy Mediator unless, in terms of any regulations made under this Act or of any directions given by the Principal Tenancy Adjudicator, the application is of a class that is to be referred directly to the Tribunal, in which case the chief executive must refer the application to the Registrar.
+(1) When an application is filed in accordance with section 86, the chief executive may refer it to a Tenancy Mediator unless, in terms of any regulations made under this Act or of any directions given by the Principal Tenancy Adjudicator, the application is of a class that is to be referred directly to the Tribunal, in which case the chief executive must refer the application to the appropriate Registrar.
-(2) Despite subsection (1), if either party informs the chief executive that that party refuses to have the matter considered by a Tenancy Mediator, the chief executive must refer the application to the Registrar.
+(2) Despite subsection (1), if either party informs the chief executive that that party refuses to have the matter considered by a Tenancy Mediator, the chief executive must refer the application to the appropriate Registrar.
+(3) For the purposes of this section and section 88, the appropriate Registrar is the Registrar nearest any premises in respect of which an application is made under this Act or any other Registrar that the chief executive considers appropriate for the purposes of the application.

 ### 88 Functions of Tenancy Mediators
 (1) The primary function of a Tenancy Mediator in respect of an application referred to the Tenancy Mediator under section 87 is to attempt to bring the parties to the dispute to an agreed settlement.
 (2) Where an agreed settlement is reached, the Tenancy Mediator may, to give effect to the settlement, make any order or orders that the Tribunal could have made if the application had come before it.
 (3) If it appears to the Tenancy Mediator that it is unlikely that an agreed settlement can be reached within a reasonable time, the Tenancy Mediator—
-  (a) shall report accordingly to the chief executive who shall refer the application to the Registrar for determination by the Tribunal; and
+  (a) shall report accordingly to the chief executive who shall refer the application to the appropriate Registrar for determination by the Tribunal; and
-  (b) shall, wherever practicable, after consultation with the chief executive and the Registrar, inform the parties of the date on which the Tribunal is likely to be able to hear the matter.
+  (b) shall, wherever practicable, after consultation with the chief executive and the appropriate Registrar, inform the parties of the date on which the Tribunal is likely to be able to hear the matter.
 (4) In any case to which subsection (3)(a) applies, the Tenancy Mediator may include in his or her report to the chief executive any statement of facts agreed to by the parties, a summary of the points settled in mediation and those still requiring determination by the Tribunal, and any comments that the Tenancy Mediator may wish to make on the conduct of the parties so far as that may be relevant to the question of costs before the Tribunal in accordance with section 102(2)(c), but shall in all respects strictly observe the provisions of sections 89 and 90.
 (5) Where a Tenancy Mediator makes any order to give effect to an agreed settlement, a copy of the order may be filed in the appropriate office of the Tribunal, and, except in a case to which subsection (6) applies, a Tenancy Adjudicator shall seal the copy of the order accordingly.
 (6) Where that Tenancy Adjudicator believes that the order made by the Tenancy Mediator is outside the powers of the Tenancy Mediator to make, the Tenancy Adjudicator shall, instead of sealing the copy of the order,—